 If your pattern is online or on your computer, you can either print it out or bring it up on your computer screen.
 If you're using a pattern from a book or magazine, you may want to scan it and print out a copy.

 Many people like to make a copy of the beading pattern because they like to make marks on the pattern to keep their place.
 This tutorial uses the Moroccan Coral bracelet pattern.
-You can open a copy of the pattern and word chart from the link.

 02 of 07